01/01/2025

 For smaller items such as jewelry, wallets, and accessories, use your vanity drawers, and make sure they're beautiful like these by Arent&Pyke.
 Extra points if you also have drawer organizers.

 If your space opens right into the main bathroom, fill the awkward center area and turn it into something grand with a circular banquette.
 You'll dress and undress in a more organized (and luxurious) fashion.
-We love the crisp, clean white palette Breegan Jane chose here.
+We love the crisp, clean white palette Breegan Jane chose in this closet organization idea.

 If you have empty space under your bed, put your out-of-season clothing in plastic organizers, or opt for rolling crates.
 It's a storage solution that requires no power tools.
 You'll just need a bed skirt, even a simple one like in this Fantastic Frank-designed bedroom.